 i.
 “He is much noted for his early rising: his vigilance being equal to his valour.”
 (Trapp)

 ii.
 “It would appear that Joshua spent the night with the people, across the valley from Ai (Joshua 8:9, 11), but late in the night he got up and went into the valley in preparation for the day’s events (Joshua 8:13).”
 (Howard)

 B. Victory at the second battle of Ai.

 1. (11-13) Preparations for the second battle of Ai.

 And all the people of war who were with him went up and drew near; and they came before the city and camped on the north side of Ai.
 Now a valley lay between them and Ai.
 So he took about five thousand men and set them in ambush between Bethel and Ai, on the west side of the city.
 And when they had set the people, all the army that was on the north of the city, and its rear guard on the west of the city, Joshua went that night into the midst of the valley.

 a.
-All the people of war who were with him went up and drew near: If Israel will regain victory, they must take the offensive.
-They don’t wait for Ai to bring the battle to them, bring the battle to Ai.
+All the people of war who were with him went up and drew near: In the second battle of Ai, Israel took the initiative.
+They didn’t wait for Ai to bring the battle to them; they brought the battle to Ai.